EU makes 1 bln-euro bet on Gilead's COVID drug before trial results

 "The EU should evaluate the results of this new WHO trial to evaluate whether this treatment is worth paying over 2,000 euros per patient," said Andrew Hill, a senior visiting research fellow in the Department of Pharmacology at the University of Liverpool.

-Gilead was not immediately available to comment on whether prices for remdesivir doses it sells to richer countries might change after the results of the WHO trial.
+Gilead declined to comment on whether prices for remdesivir doses it sells to richer countries might change after the results of the WHO trial.

 Solidarity has looked at four possible treatments for COVID-19: remdesivir, hydroxychloroquine, lopinavir/ritonavir, and lopanivir/ritonavir combined with interferon.